boldare/xsolve-cookie-acknowledgement-bundle/README.md

 This bundle provides information about an cookies usage, which is forced by European Union by so-called [EU cookie law](http://www.ico.org.uk/for_organisations/privacy_and_electronic_communications/the_guide/cookies).

-This bundle provides fexible way of dealing with informing your visitors about cookies.
+This bundle provides flexible way of dealing with informing your visitors about cookies.
 It includes:

-* extremally easy to install and use
+* fast & easy integration and short learning curve
-* automatically injecting cookie bar into the bottom of the page
+* automatic cookie bar injection on the bottom of the page
 * ability to manually inject cookie bar (for example for iframes)
 * ability to change text and "close button" name
 * locale aware